 Sports Injuries and the Assumption of Risk

 When you voluntarily participate in a sports activity, you assume all of the inherent risks involved and know or should know there is always the possibility of being injured.
 This is referred to as Assumption of Risk.
 This means that the negligence standard that is typically relied on in personal injury cases does not apply.
 Instead, it is necessary to show that the defendant acted recklessly or intentionally in causing your injury.

-So, if your injure your knee during a pick-up basketball game, you most likely cannot hold anyone else liable for your injury.
-However, an injury that results from another’s reckless or intentional conduct, is an exception to the assumption of risk, and a legal action is possible.
-Using the basketball game example, you could pursue personal injury lawsuit if another player punches you in the face.
+So, if you’re injured in your knee during a pick-up basketball game, you most likely cannot hold anyone else liable for your injury.
+However, an injury that results from another’s reckless or intentional conduct is an exception to the assumption of risk, and legal action is possible.
+Using the basketball game example, you could pursue a personal injury lawsuit if another player punches you in the face.

 In addition, if your injury was caused by faulty sports equipment or a dangerous condition or defects on a playing field or property, you may have grounds for a personal injury claim.
 In these cases, you may be able to pursue a product liability lawsuit against the manufacturer of the defective equipment or a premises liability lawsuit against the property owner, respectively.

 Youth Sports Injuries